 The oceans of knowledge beyond the pools of our personal experiences are vast.
 Navigating their shifting currents and surfing their ever-changing waves is one of the great adventures of life – and one that I deeply cherish.
 I love learning.

 To “stay humbly hungry” means constantly pursuing self-improvement, while never forgetting the virtue of humility.
 Ernest Hemingway summed it up well: “There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.”

 I received my undergraduate degree from Harvard (AB '09), where I studied philosophy (concentration) & sociology (secondary field).

-Certifications are no substitute for battle-tested experience.
-But I do see my certifications as one of many ways I continue to learn the most recent information on current, relevant methodologies – and to validate that I’ve retained what I’ve learned.
+Certifications are no substitute for experience.
+They are, however, one of the many ways that I continue to learn — and to validate that I’ve retained what I’ve learned.
 Each certification is one of many small steps I take every day to broaden my perspective, increase my understanding, and raise my effectiveness as a professional.